Gunbard/RPGDialogBox/README.md

 It's literally a dialog box from some RPG

 ### TODO
-- Paging using newlines in input area
+X Paging using newlines in input area
 X Opening/closing
 - Theme combobox
 - Custom backgrounds